Aug 26 – Sep 8, 2019 | New York, NY

 Option 2: Grandstand Stadium Tickets:

-For the first 8 day sessions you can purchase a reserved ticket in the lower level of the Grandstand stadium.
-The upper level portion of the stadium is first come first served seating.
+For the first 8 day sessions of the tournament you can purchase a ticket for the Grandstand stadium.
+The Grandstand stadium is intimate, holding just 8,125 screaming tennis fans and is the site of many spectacular matches.
+The upper level portion of the stadium is first come first served seating with the lower level being reserved seating..
 The Grandstand stadium is nestled in the southwest corner of the tournament site, sunken 10 feet below the ground to provide an intimate setting.
 In addition the asymmetrical design ensures that a majority of the seats are out of the direct sun.
 With a reserved ticket on the Grandstand stadium you can access all of the outside courts on a first come first served basis.
 You can not access the Arthur Ashe Stadium with a Grandstand Stadium ticket.

 Grandstand Seating Chart